-In terms of a boutique shop, I would have to recommend Alana Maria’s jewelry in Freshwater.
+In terms of a boutique shop, I would have to recommend Alana Maria’s jewellery in Freshwater.
 It is right down the road from our Freshwater clinic.
-She is a local Sydney girl, that makes the most beautiful hand made, minimalist style jewelry.
+She is a local Sydney girl, that makes the most beautiful hand made, minimalist style jewellery.

 I believe it is so important for a woman’s health now and in the long term to take a moment for herself, check in with her body and educate herself on how to properly rehabilitate postnatally.
 Long term wise it can decrease the risk of prolapse, pelvic pain, and improve further pregnancies.